 The appeal was dismissed.
 Compensation received from the WCB is to be included in the calculation of income if it is received "in respect of an injury".
 "In respect of" is to be interpreted broadly and includes pain suffered as a result of an injury.
 The award received by the taxpayer was in respect of the 1969 work injury and was for scars and pain suffered from that injury.
-If there had been no injury there would have been no award and, as such, the award was to be included in the taxpayer's income in order to calculate the tax under
+If there had been no injury there would have been no award and, as such, the award was to be included in income.
+The lump sum was to be included in the taxpayer's income in order to calculate the tax under